 - If you have a clarification or other question that arises once the exam has been sent to you, direct your question to the graduate office, with a CC to the associate graduate chair (Prof. Vanina Leschziner, firstname.lastname@example.org).

 - If, for any reason, you feel you cannot complete the exam on time, do not quit writing.
 You must turn in as much writing as you possibly can.
 You will be graded and given comments on what you complete even if it is only an outline of what you planned to write.
 Let the Graduate Office know immediately if this situation occurs and we will send you further instructions.
 If you do not turn in any writing or you do not notify the Graduate Office of problems at the time they occur, the exam will be marked as a fail.

 - No one other than you may read, edit or comment on your exam prior to submission to the comp committee and Graduate Office.
-It is your responsibility to read and be aware of the University’s Academic Integrity resources which can be found here, and specifically the Code of Behaviour on Academic Matters found here.
+It is your responsibility to read and be aware of the University’s Academic Integrity resources, and specifically the Code of Behaviour on Academic Matters.

 - Committees have three weeks to submit your grade to the Graduate Office.

 - Once the grade is submitted, you will be notified of your results by the Graduate Office.

 - a PhD comprehensive is understood to be an examination of broad expertise in an area, not specific background for a research agenda.

 - a PhD comprehensive implies to the examining committee a responsibility for exposure to a broad spectrum of materials in an area, to facilitate both the generality of research conducted in that area and preparation for future teaching.